 - Off-Site Facilities: This method may be the least efficient of the systems listed in this article because it is often only adopted to dispose of smaller water quantities.
 It involves using tankers to transport the dewatered water to an off-site disposal facility.

-- Reservoirs: In cases where it is more complicated to channel or transport the water to off-site facilities or other disposal points, reservoirs can be constructed on-site to hold the water for as long as necessary.
+- Retention Pods: In cases where it is more complicated to channel or transport the water to off-site facilities or other disposal points, reservoirs can be constructed on-site to hold the water for as long as necessary.
 However, precautions must be taken for this disposal method to ensure that the reservoir is stable and can hold the projected amount of water.

 - Evaporation Ponds: In all fairness, this method may not be able to get rid of all the water from a dewatering system, but it is often used to reduce the quantity of water to be discharged.
 It is only feasible in areas with extremely high temperatures, and it involves pumping water into shallow ponds and waiting for evaporation to take its course.

-How to dispose of water extracted from construction sites can often breed concerns for constructors because they are often in large quantities.
+How to dispose of water extracted from construction sites can often raise concerns for constructors because they are often in large quantities.
 But then, the techniques highlighted in this article are all tested and trusted as some efficient ways to complete this task.
 Regardless of the method used to dispose of collected water, all systems require the use of high quality dewatering equipment.
 However, it is essential to consider certain factors before selecting the most suitable disposal option.